simonweniger/agentkit/docs/getting_started/concepts.md

 <img src="../../../figures/scale_tools.png">

-ActionWeaver helps you easily build LLM-powered agents that excel at dispatching and orchestrating external tools efficiently at scale.
+Agentkit helps you easily build LLM-powered agents that excel at dispatching and orchestrating external tools efficiently at scale.
 It currently leverages OpenAI functions behind the scenes.

 In this guide focusing on high-level concepts, you will gain insights into:

-The fundamental concepts and mental models that underpin the functioning of ActionWeaver, and some examples as well.
+The fundamental concepts and mental models that underpin the functioning of Agentkit, and some examples as well.

 ## Agent